wish-wg/webrtc-http-egress-protocol/draft-ietf-wish-whep.md

 ## Registering WHEP Protocol Extensions URNs

-This section defines the process for registering new WHEP protocol extensions URNs with IANA in the "WebRTC-HTTP ingestion protocol (WHEP) URNs" registry (see {{urn-whep-subspace}}).
+This section defines the process for registering new WHEP protocol extensions URNs with IANA in the "WebRTC-HTTP egress protocol (WHEP) extension URNs" registry (see {{urn-whep-subspace}}).

 A WHEP Protocol Extension URNs is used as a value in the "rel" attribute of the Link header as defined in {{protocol-extensions}} for the purpose of signaling the WHEP protocol extensions supported by the WHEP endpoints.

-WHEP Protocol Extensions URNs have a "ext" type as defined in {{urn-whep-subspace}}.
+WHEP Protocol Extensions URNs have an "ext" type as defined in {{urn-whep-subspace}}.

 ###  Registration Procedure

    The IETF has created a mailing list, "wish@ietf.org", which can be used for public discussion of WHEP protocol extensions proposals prior to registration.
    Use of the mailing list is strongly encouraged.
-The IESG has appointed a designated expert {{RFC8126}} who will monitor the wish@ietf.org mailing list and review registrations.
+The IESG has appointed a designated expert as per {{?RFC8126}} who will monitor the wish@ietf.org mailing list and review registrations.

-   Registration of new "ext" type URNs (in the namespace "urn:ietf:params:whep:ext") belonging to a WHEP Protocol Extension MUST be documented in a permanent and readily available public specification, in sufficient detail so that interoperability between independent implementations is possible and reviewed by the designated expert as per Section 4.6 of {{!BCP26}} .
+   Registration of new "ext" type URNs (in the namespace "urn:ietf:params:whep:ext") belonging to a WHEP Protocol Extension MUST be documented in a permanent and readily available public specification, in sufficient detail so that interoperability between independent implementations is possible and reviewed by the designated expert as per Section 4.6 of {{?RFC8126}}.
-   An RFC is REQUIRED for the registration of new value data types that modify existing properties.
+   An Standards Track RFC is REQUIRED for the registration of new value data types that modify existing properties.
-   An RFC is also REQUIRED for registration of WHEP Protocol Extensions URNs that modify WHEP Protocol Extensions previously documented in an existing RFC.
+   An Standards Track RFC is also REQUIRED for registration of WHEP Protocol Extensions URNs that modify WHEP Protocol Extensions previously documented in an existing RFC.

    The registration procedure begins when a completed registration template, defined in the sections below, is sent to iana@iana.org.
    Decisions made by the designated expert can be appealed to an Applications and Real Time (ART) Area Director, then to the IESG.
-   The normal appeals procedure described in {{!BCP9}} is to be followed.
+   The normal appeals procedure described in {{?BCP9}} is to be followed.

    Once the registration procedure concludes successfully, IANA creates or modifies the corresponding record in the WHEP Protocol Extension registry.